 At the same time, I don’t believe you have to pay hundreds to get good quality clothing.
 To me, designer labels don’t mean quality.
-Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted almost 5 years ago
+Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted over 7 years ago

 Make Her Feel Welcome with Chic Points